Share with your friends

 is special

-It's famous for the marked contrast between its exterior walls (austere and daunting) and interior spaces (majestically decorated with paintings, mosaics, mirror artwork, and inlaid panels).
-The striking courtyard gateway pictured above is an example of its artistic persona.
+It's famous for the marked contrast between its exterior walls (austere and daunting) and inner spaces (majestically decorated with paintings, mosaics, mirror artwork, andĀ inlaid panels).
+The striking interior courtyard gateway pictured above is an example of its artistic persona.

 The gateway mentioned above.